 As an integral part of the software development setup, Continuous Integration Tools allows developers to merge their code into a repository.
 Once the code changes are merged, the automated builds and tests are run.
 In order to improve the software quality, address bugs, reduce time, and so on the continuous integration plays a very crucial part.

 While delivering incremental features, in order to not break the build, teams thrive sprint after sprint.
-However, software’s could become unstable and code errors might creep in when adding new features is the focus of the developers.
+However, the software could become unstable, and code errors might creep in when adding new features is the focus of the developers.
 To keep a tab on the code quality, the Continuous Integration server acts as a gatekeeper and prevents such errors from occurring.
 Continuous Integration tools could identify if anything wrong is present.

 Different Types of Continuous Integration Tools